marcreed25/html5-canvas-site/README.md

-# html5-canvas-page
+# html5-canvas-site
-Creating a web page using HTML5 Canvas instead of CSS
+Creating a website using HTML5 Canvas instead of CSS